ESCP Europe offers a broad range of general and specialised programmes in various subjects with a cross-cultural approach to management.

 Corinne Hahn is Scientific Director of the Apprenticeship Track of the ESCP Europe Master in Management programme.

-She is a member of the editorial board of on-line journal Statistique et enseignement, edited by Société Française de Statistique.
-She is a President of the International commission for the improvement of mathematics education (CIEAEM).
+She is co-editor-in-chief of on-line journal Statistique et enseignement, edited by Société Française de Statistique.
+She was during 7 years President of the International commission for the improvement of mathematics education (CIEAEM).

 Corinne Hahn is involved in European projects focussing on adult education in mathematics and statistics.